 Human Trafficking: Human Trafficking | United Way Worldwide, Trust By Performance: Uniting Business and Philanthropy Against Trafficking, by United Way Worldwide & US Chamber of Commerce | United Way Worldwide

-In addition, to 40 agencies Watertown Area United Way puts on two important programs in the Watertown Area.
-The Dolly Parton Imagination Library and the Delta Dental Mobile are fully funded by Watertown Area United Way.
-Since 2002 the Dolly Parton Imagination Library has provided thousands of local youth ,ages 0 to 5 years old, a free book on a monthly basis.
-Currently, in 2022 there are 720 youth in the program with applications coming in every day.
+Watertown Area United Way funds two important programs in the Watertown Area.
+The Dolly Parton Imagination Library and the Delta Dental Mobile which are fully funded by Watertown Area United Way.
+Since 2002 the Dolly Parton Imagination Library has provided thousands of local youths, ages 0 to 5 years old, a free book on a monthly basis.
+Currently, in 2023 there are 842 youth in the program with applications coming in every day.

-Another program fully supported by United Way is the Delta Dental Mobile.
-Since the first visit in 2011 over 450 youth have received dental care at no cost to the family.
+Another program fully funded by Watertown Area United Way is the Delta Dental Mobile.
+Since the first visit in 2011 over 767 youth have received dental care at no cost to the family.
 From the first tooth to 21 years of age Watertown youth are provided preventative, diagnostic, and restorative dental procedures.
 No insurance is needed for this program.
-The value of dental care done in 2019 was $33,839 and 49 youth were served.
-Even with the obstacles presented in 2020 with COVID-19 the Dental Mobile was still able to come to Watertown.
-In 2020, $28,498 in care was provided to 56 youth and in 2021, $77,908 to 90 youth.
-In 2022, The Delta Dental Mobile will change location to the Watertown Area Regional Library located at 160 6th Street NE, Watertown, SD 57201.
+The value of dental care done in 2023 was $68,604 and 70 youth were served.

 1970 United Way of Watertown, Inc. formed.
 Prior to this it was called Community Chest.